brocklab/cashier/README.md

 cluster_umi_barcode_file.sh -i sample_1.umi.barcode.tsv --distance 1
 ```

-Right now we build quite a few intermediate files.
-We're working on it. <sample_name.umi.barcode.tsv> has your groceries.
+Right now we build quite a few intermediate files, so please bear with us.
+You can also pipe things straight through as below.

+<sample_name.umi.barcode.tsv> has your groceries.

-### Dependencies
+### Beautiful Dependencies

 * cutadapt - to identify and mask adapter sequences
 * fastq_quality_filter - to filter minimum base quality